tandasat/PgResarch/DisPG/NOTE.md

 #### Countermeasures Against Old Attack Vectors

-On the other hand, DisPG takes a completely different approach on Windows 8.1 since the issues on Windows 7 and older platforms were addressed and no longer exploitable.
+DisPG, on the other hand, takes a completely different approach on Windows 8.1 since the issues on Windows 7 and older platforms were addressed and no longer exploitable.

-Regarding the issue of XOR, Windows 8.1 introduced more than one level XOR operations with different keys so that an attacker cannot decrypt code easily.
-Against the second issue, the latest PatchGuard has gotten a possibility to be located in another type of a memory region where is not directly tracked by anyone.
+Regarding the issue of XOR, Windows 8.1 introduced more than one level of XOR operations with different keys so that an attacker cannot decrypt code easily.
+Against the second issue, the latest PatchGuard has gotten a possibility of being located in another type of a memory region where is not directly tracked by anyone.
 This region is used when a memory is allocated by MmAllocateIndependentPages() and cannot be found without traversing the page table, which is far more expensive than enumerating PoolBigPageTable to my knowledge.

 #### The Attack Vector